Vadstena bracteate

 Copy of the stolen bracteate from Vadstena, Östergötland, Sweden.

 The Vadstena bracteate (Rundata Ög 178, IK 377.1) is a gold C-bracteate found in the ground at Vadstena, Sweden, in 1774.
 Along with the bracteate was a gold ring and a piece of gold sheet: all were nearly melted down by a goldsmith who was stopped by a local clergyman.
 The bracteate was stolen in 1938 from the Swedish Museum of National Antiquities and has not yet been found.
+It is notable for its inscription, which includes a full list of elder futhark runes.

 Description

 The Vadstena bracteate.
 Older picture from Nordisk familjebok.

 The bracteate is believed to have been made about AD 500.
 In the middle of the bracteate is a four-legged animal with a man's head above it, and in front of this a bird separated from the other images by a line.
 This image is commonly associated with the Norse god Odin in bracteate iconography.

 Inscription

-The bracteate is most famous for containing a full listing of the Elder Futhark runic alphabet.
+The bracteate is most famous for containing a full listing of the Elder Futhark runes.
 The runes in the futhark are divided by dots into three groups of eight runes which are commonly called ættir.
 The entire inscription reads: